-- Menotropins is usually administered as an injection under the skin (subcutaneously) at your doctor's office, hospital, or clinic.
+- Menotropins is administered as an injection either under the skin (subcutaneously) or into a muscle (intramuscularly).
 If you are using menotropins at home, carefully follow the injection procedures taught to you by your health care provider.

-- If menotropins contains particles or is discolored, or if the vial is cracked or damaged in any way, do not use it.
+- Do not use menotropins if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.

-- If you miss a dose of menotropins, contact your doctor for instructions.
+- If you miss a dose of menotropins, contact your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use menotropins.

 - This drug may raise the chance of getting pregnant with more than one baby.
 The risk of pregnancy outside of the womb (ectopic pregnancy) is also raised.
 Discuss any questions or concerns with your doctor.

 - This drug may cause enlarged ovaries.
 If your ovaries get too big, your doctor may tell you that you should not have sex.
 This may cause an ovarian cyst to burst.
 Discuss any questions or concerns with your doctor.

 - Use of this drug may raise the risk of severe side effects (eg, blood clots, lung problems, ovarian cysts that burst).
 Blood clots have sometimes led to the loss of an arm or leg.
 Rarely, these side effects have been deadly.
 Discuss any questions or concerns with your doctor.